SD-PPGCC-2025/fernandofurtado/Código API Rest AWS/README.md

-# BXTecnologia.API
+# UFG.API

 REST API for customer management and profile images with secure storage in AWS S3.

 ## 📋 About the Project

-BXTecnologia.API is a REST API developed in .NET 8 that offers functionalities for managing customers and their profile images.
+UFG.API is a REST API developed in .NET 8 that offers functionalities for managing customers and their profile images.
 The system allows uploading, updating, viewing, and deleting profile images, with secure storage in Amazon S3.

 ## 🚀 Technologies Used